BETA VERSION

 Via Dante Alighieri, 2/A - Ravenna

-Not far from the tomb of the Supreme Poet, on the first floor of the former Franciscan convent, MUSEO DANTE is a journey through the works, life and memory of Dante Alighieri, the father of the Italian language.
+Not far from the Tomb of the Supreme Poet, on the first floor of the former Franciscan convent, MUSEO DANTE is a journey through the works, life and memory of Dante Alighieri, the father of the Italian language.

 From the old dantesque museum to the new Museo Dante